Food and Dairy Division

 Michigan has historically been at the forefront in progressively assuring safer foods.
 It was Michigan's Food and Dairy Commissioner who, in 1896, called for a meeting in Detroit which brought together many states to insure the interstate shipment of safer foods.
 This organization flourished and is now known as the Association of Food and Drug Officials.

-Dairy Product Assurance - Through the efforts of the Dairy Section, Michigan consumers are assured the safest and most wholesome milk supply available in the world.
-Michigan dairy farmers produce about 5.5 billion pounds of milk annually, ranking the state eighth in the nation for milk production.
-By inspecting Michigan's Grade A and Manufacturing Grade milk-producing farms on a regular basis, Dairy Section inspectors insure that all fluid milk for bottling in the state meets stringent standards.
+Through the efforts of the Milk and Dairy Product Safety and Inspection Program, Michigan consumers are assured the safest and most wholesome milk supply available in the world.
+Michigan dairy farmers produce about 10.8 billion pounds of milk annually, ranking the state 6th in the nation for milk production.
+By inspecting Michigan's Grade A and Manufacturing Grade milk-producing farms on a regular basis, dairy inspectors insure that all fluid milk for bottling in the state meets stringent standards.
 In addition, cheese factories, butter plants and ice cream facilities are checked for sanitation.
 Samples of dairy products are analyzed at the department's laboratory to assure that standards are met.
-The Dairy Section also protects the public from false labeling of dairy products so consumers can buy with confidence.
+Dairy staff also protects the public from false labeling of dairy products so consumers can buy with confidence.

 Solving Foodborne Illness: Food SAFE Team - Along with close relationships with local health departments, Michigan Department of Community Health and the United States Food and Drug Administration, FDD has created an interagency Food SAFE (Special Actions for Food Emergencies) Team.
 This team has the mandate to address all food safety emergencies.